James Clear Habit Quote by KMD Marketing and Design

 for a Small Business

-Running a small business is equivalent to two or three full-time jobs, especially when you are just starting your business and the resources to hire staff may not be an option – there’s just no way of knowing when or why, or for how long you may be running a business solo.
+Running a small business is equivalent to two or three full-time jobs, especially when you are just starting your business and the resources to hire staff may not be an option.
+There’s just no way of knowing when, why, or for how long you may be running a business solo.
 For those small businesses with a staff, it’s no different for you.

-For all small business owners, you are tasked to keep up with the books, hire and train staff, and stay on top of industry trends (and hundreds of other tasks); you need to market your business – if you want to STAY in business, that is!
+For all business owners, you are tasked with keeping up with the books, hiring and training staff, and staying on top of industry trends (and hundreds of other tasks); you need to market your business—if you want to stay in business, that is!

-It can be quite scary being an entrepreneur, especially when you wear many hats to keep this dream alive and, more importantly, to grow.
+Being an entrepreneur can be scary, especially when you wear many hats to keep this dream alive and, more importantly, grow.
 I know this can be overwhelming.
 Marketing on its own is a full-time job!

 Here are three marketing habits that can help you as a small business owner: